Academic Board Elections & Inductions

 What do board members do?

-- Liaise with staff and students in yourSchool, particularly the Chairs of the School Teaching and Learning Committee and School Research Committee and the School HDR Coordinator, so as to understand the current academic policy, quality assurance and strategic matters and the views of the academy in relation to them.
+- Members of Academic Board bring to the board their individual experience and skills.
+Members may also liaise with staff and students, so as to understand the current academic policy, quality assurance and strategic matters and the views of the academy in relation to them.

-- Serve on working parties that might be established from time to time.
+- Academic Board members may be asked serve on the Academic Board Standing Committee and/or on working parties that might be established from time to time.

 How do I get on to the Academic Board?

-- Academic staff in Schools at levels B-E may nominate for election as a board representative for their School whenever the Secretariat calls an election.
-Each School has two representatives (one at level B/C, one at level D/E), elected by secret ballot as per the Standing Orders of the Academic Board.
+- Eligible academic staff in Faculties at level D/E and level B/C may nominate for election as a board representative for their Faculty whenever the Secretariat calls an election.
+Each Faculty has four representatives (two at level D/E, two at level B/C), elected by secret ballot as per the Standing Orders of the Academic Board.
+Elections for each of the Faculties are usually staggered.

-- Elected members of the board will hold office for a period of three years, with elections for the board being held in rotation by School at the end of the year, to take effect from the first meeting of the Academic Board in the following year.
+- Elected members of the board will typically hold office for a period of three years, with elections for the board being held in rotation by Faculty at the end of the year, to take effect from the first meeting of the Academic Board in the following year.
+For the first elections of the new Board, the terms may be shorter than three years for some Faculties.

 - Elections of office bearers and representatives on Standing Committee, will be by secret ballot, and will be conducted by the Secretariat.
 Elections will be conducted in the manner determined from time to time by resolution of the board in its Standing Orders.

-- Elections for two student representatives are held toward the end of each year by the Secretariat.
+- Elections for two of the four student representatives are held toward the end of each year by the Secretariat.
 If successful, your two-year term will commence at the first meeting of the year.
-One undergraduate and one postgraduate student representative are elected each year.
+One undergraduate and one postgraduate (alternating between the HDR student representative and coursework student representative) are elected each year.

 What is the role of an elected representative?